nextron-systems/anubis/README.md

 ## Repository Guide

+### Folders

-- Notebooks: Jupyter Notebooks including codes such as API connections and AI training/inference material.
+- `notebooks`: Jupyter Notebooks including codes such as API connections and AI training/inference material.
+- `arduino_codes` : Arduino experiments with the board.

 ## What we need